Spiral Tower Review: The Ambitious and Eclectic Inconsistency of Old Moon Quarterly 7

 You can download the first mailing here: TRIAPA Mailing #1

-Spiral Tower Press has established an 'Amateur Press Association,' TRIAPA, and its seventh mailing is now available.
+Spiral Tower Press has established an 'Amateur Press Association,' TRIAPA, and its tenth mailing is now available.
 We extend our sincere thanks to our excellent contributors.
-If you are interested in submitting a zine for TRIAPA #8 please send a 2-page zine (maximum) to spiraltowerpress@gmail.com with the subject of "TriAPA: [zine name]".
+If you are interested in submitting a zine for TRIAPA #16 please send a 2-page zine (maximum) to spiraltowerpress@gmail.com with the subject of "TriAPA: [zine name]".
 We invite and encourage all fans of sword and sorcery, cosmic horror, and space opera to submit.

 You can read more about TRIAPA HERE.